(Mesh Silksong)

-1University of Hong Kong, 2Tencent Hunyuan 3D, 3Math Magic
+1University of Hong Kong, 2Shenzhen Loop Area Institute, 3Tencent Hunyuan 3D, 4Math Magic

-Meshes generated by Mesh Silksong.
+Meshes generated by our method.
 Vertices are colored based on different connected component of mesh.
 Our method is connected component aware based on special tokens when generating, which helps capture small but critical parts of mesh.

 Abstract